ketil-malde/yasmot/docs/paper.md

 Other object trackers that examine the detected objects to support tracking Tracktor++ [@bergmann2019tracking], and DeepSORT [@wojke2017simple], which similarly to BoT-SORT extends SORT with features from a deep learning model to matches detections across frames more reliably, particularly in crowded or dynamic environments.

+# Availability

+The program is available via PyPI (as `pip install yasmot`) or from GitHub [https://github.com/ketil-malde/yasmot](https://github.com/ketil-malde/yasmot).

 # Acknowledgments